Robert Woof (heritage administrator): Biography

-Robert Samuel Woof was born in Lancaster, England, the youngest of three children; their father was bailiff of Home Farm, part of the Royal Albert Institution, Lancaster.
+He was born in Lancaster, England, the youngest of three children of William Woof, a farm manager, and his wife Annie Mason; his father was bailiff of Home Farm, part of the Royal Albert Institution, Lancaster.
 He attended Scotforth School and Lancaster Royal Grammar School and first visited Dove Cottage on a cycling tour in 1949.
-He attended Pembroke College, Oxford on a scholarship, graduating in 1953, and gained a doctorate (1958–61) with a Goldsmith Travelling Fellowship as a lecturer at University of Toronto; his PhD thesis was on 'The Literary Relations of Wordsworth and Coleridge 1795–1803'.
+He attended Pembroke College, Oxford on a scholarship, graduating in 1953, and gained a doctorate (1958–61) with a Goldsmith Travelling Fellowship as a lecturer at University of Toronto; his PhD thesis was on "The Literary Relations of Wordsworth and Coleridge 1795–1803".

-He was a Lord Adams of Ennerdale Fellow (1961–62), and Lecturer (1962–71) and Reader (1971–92) in English Literature at University of Newcastle upon Tyne, holding a Leverhulme Fellowship in 1983–84.
+Woof was a Lord Adams of Ennerdale Fellow (1961–62), and Lecturer (1962–71) and Reader (1971–92) in English Literature at University of Newcastle upon Tyne, holding a Leverhulme Fellowship in 1983–84.
 He started working at Dove Cottage in 1974, where he was Honorary Keeper of collections of books, manuscripts and paintings (1974–89) and Honorary Secretary and Treasurer (1978–95).
 He was Director of the Wordsworth Trust and Wordsworth museum in 1989–2005.
 He was Vice-Chairman of the Drama Panel of the Arts Council (1982–88), including Acting chairman (1985–86); Vice-Chairman (1983–84) and Chairman (1984–88) of the Literature Panel; and Chairman of the English Touring Theatre (1993–2000).

-He was made Commander of the Order of the British Empire in 1998 and Fellow of the Royal Society of Literature in 2000.
+Woof was made Commander of the Order of the British Empire in 1998 and Fellow of the Royal Society of Literature in 2000.